W1ldPo1nter/django-queryable-properties/docs/updating.rst

 Using the class-based approach, the same thing can be achieved by implementing the ``get_update_kwargs`` method of the property class.
-It is recommended to use the ``UpdateMixin`` for class-based queryable properties that are supposed to be used in queryset updates because it defines the actual stub for the ``get_update_kwargs`` method.
+It is recommended to use the :class:`queryable_properties.properties.UpdateMixin` for class-based queryable properties that are supposed to be used in queryset updates because it defines the actual stub for the ``get_update_kwargs`` method.
 However, using this mixin is not required - a queryable property can be used for queryset updates as long as the ``get_update_kwargs`` method is implemented correctly.